wiktoriaa/RE-for-beginners/Translation.md

 Korean, Chinese and Persian languages are reserved by publishers.

+## Content over everything else

+Do not focus on typography, fonts, nice-looking visual candy and other fancy TeX features.
+The most important thing here is a text, so this is first priority.

+Also, you may ignore all TeX errors, I'll fix them later.

 ## Style

 I deeply convinced that technical literature should should be terse and formal.